wenhui0206/Robust-TransBTS/README.md

 Run python validation.py

-After the testing process stops, you can upload the submission file to [here](https://ipp.cbica.upenn.edu/) for the final Dice_scores.

 - validation.py is the one used for performance evaluation.
 It calculates Dice Scores and Hausdorff Distance.
 Results are saved in a csv file, you can use calc_mean_var() function in plot.py file to calculate mean dices across 3 folds.

 - predict.py has the code for actual model evaluation and metric calculation.
 We use validate_performance() function to calculate dices and hd, and save the mean in a csv file separately for each fold. compare_performance() is used to generate predicted segmentation maps and save them if specify --submission argument.
 Also, compare_performance saves all dice scores of each subject in a txt file for later analysis.

-- plot.py and plot_v2.py generates different styles of result figures. plot.py is the one used for final figures.

-- compare_seg.py is the one used for segmentation quality comparison across different model outputs.
-And also there is a function for calculating p values and statistical significance test.

 ## Model Architecture
 - TransBTS_downsample8x_skipconnection_lw.py is the one uses one layer in the transformer module, and half-sized hidden layer (last flatten layer)